ipstone/rloop_genome_instability/Consensus_overlap_analysis/snvs_indels/README.txt

 * lib: R and python code for analysis and visualization

-  Additionally, two packages' source code were used for our analysis, which are cloned into this folder:
+  Additionally, two packages' source code were used for our analysis, which are cloned (set as submodule here) into this folder:
-        SigProfilerMatrixGenerator
+        SigProfilerMatrixGenerator: Commit # f0dbb9cc1d88a99c
-        MutationalPatterns
+        MutationalPatterns:         Commit # c596fcb91980c8e2

 * output: caluclation output and numbers for the paper.